 Eep, your review with your boss is officially on the calendar and you’re angling hard to get a raise.
 But if you don’t prep (and rehearse) for the convo, it’s a lot harder to be sure things will go your way, salary-wise.
-Here, how to nail the conversation so you get the bump you deserve.
+Here, your guide for what to say when asking for a raise, so you get the bump you deserve.

-Focus On Why You Deserve It (Versus Why You Need It)
+1. Focus On Why You Deserve It (versus Why You Need It)

 It’s all about your frame of mind.
 In the meeting, stick to a script that explains why you’ve earned a salary increase (this is the time to shout out all your contributions) instead of why it’s necessary to your day to day (gah, your rent just increased and you're nervous about paying the bills).
 Your boss isn’t responsible for your budget, but she is responsible for recognizing—and rewarding you monetarily—for growth.

 It’s only natural to feel nervous going into a review, so prep by jotting down three significant milestones you’ve reached in the past year.
 (For example, you brought in new business that boosted the company’s bottom line—or totally nailed training that new hire.)
 Sure, you can bring a piece of paper in to reference, but you’ll feel a lot more confident if you rehearse these achievements and memorize the specifics for a more natural conversation flow.

 3. And Explain How Those Accomplishments Help Big-picture Company Goals